Some info has been automatically translated. Show original language

 Villa in Numazu

-4.99 out of 5 average rating, 103 reviews
+4.99 out of 5 average rating, 112 reviews

-Sea View Creative Villa | Ota Bay Sunset Exclusive Experience | Harbor Front Private Studio
+Creative Villa with Sea View | Exclusive Sunset Experience in Toda Bay | Harbor Front Private Studio

 Escape the crowds.
 Find your silent front row seat.
 To your own special seat where you can only see the sea.
-The host designed and built it himself, and it was featured in the DIY life magazine, dopa!Award-winning, It is a unique creative villa.
+The host designed and built it himself, and DIY Life Magazine dopa!Award-winning, It is a unique creative villa in the world.
 Get away from the crowds, be surrounded by silence, and have the horizon all to yourself, Find your own sanctuary.
 We will give you a map to this hidden front row seat in a hidden corner of the Izu Peninsula.
-It's a place where the journey itself blocks out the hustle and bustle of the world.
+It is a place where the journey itself blocks out the hustle and bustle of the world.
 Here, in the traditional fishing village of Toda, you are not a tourist, but a traveler.
 While the majestic Mt.
-Fuji watches over the morning walk along the coast, Private villas offer a unique immersive experience.
-Designed by the owner himself and awarded numerous prizes for his unique craftsmanship, Harbor Front It is a theater of light and sound facing the sea.
-From the golden sunset that fills the living room, From a 150-inch movie theater experience at sunset, This is the place to take back your time.
-It's not a place everyone can enjoy, It is a place for those who seek the luxury of silence and the beauty of a "hiding place".
+Fuji watches over the morning walk along the coast, The private villa offers a different kind of immersion.
+Designed by the owner himself and awarded numerous awards for his unique craftsmanship, the harbor front is It is a theater of light and sound facing the sea.
+From the golden sunset that fills the living room, to the 150-inch movie theater experience waiting for you at dusk, This is the place to get your time back.
+It's not a place everyone can enjoy, but it is a place for those who seek the luxury of silence and the beauty of a "hiding place".

 Top guest favorite